RaduHaulica/music_app/README.md

 # Music filter

-Takes a list of songs and enables filtering by track name, artist, genre etc.
+App that takes a list of songs and enables filtering by track name, artist, genre etc.

 The goal is to have a lists of nice songs to play at impromptu parties without having to burden your brain with actually remembering any songs of an appropriate genre.